 The Fife Public Art Program was established in 2011 as a a visible way to enhance quality of life for our residents and support tourism and economic vitality.

 The City of Fife recognizes that support for artists and arts organizations, development and stewardship of public art, arts education, and cultural development are public necessities and essential for the continuing growth and development of Fife’s citizens, economy, and quality of life.

-The mission of the Fife Public Arts Commission is to identify and actively encourage the development and sustainability of the arts in the City by serving as the City’s primary resource in matters of public art and culture.
+The mission of the Fife Public Arts Commission (FPAC) is to identify and actively encourage the development and sustainability of the arts in the City by serving as the City’s primary resource in matters of public art and culture.

-- Danielle Twichel, Student
+- Regan Meyer, Student

-- Mizu Sugimura, Resident
+- Angela Barreto, Resident

-- Gaven Cole, Resident
+- Sarah Pendleton, Resident

 Fife City Hall

 Fife, WA 98424